-The NWCG training curriculum laid out in the Field Manager's Course Guide (PMS 901-1).
+SDWF adheres strictly to the NWCG training curriculum laid out in the Field Manager's Course Guide (PMS 901-1).
 Any course not adhering to these standards will be considered null and void, with students having to retake the course for credit.
 With that these course are developed and supported in such a way that makes putting on a class relatively easy.
-To ensure the course will be recognized as an NWCG certified course it is essential that all cooperators work with the SDWF Training Officer.
+To ensure the course will be recognized as an NWCG certified course it is essential that all cooperators work with the SDWF Training Specialist.

 An organization desiring to put on a course should first determine whether there really is a need for the course.
 If your organization does not have a training plan tied to individual development goals, now would be a good time to start one.
 This will answer many of your questions regarding who needs training and when they need the training.